agilogy/agilogy-blog/_drafts/writing-a-parser-combinator-library-2.md

 ---
 layout: post
 title: "Writing a parser library in Scala.
 Part 2: Repetition..."
 author: Jordi Pradel
 categories: [scala,parsers,design,fp]
 description: >-
-  TODO()
+  We continue to build a Scala 3 parser combinator library by developing a Json parser using TDD.
+After some initial steps in part 1, we now want to parse arrrays and objects.
+For that, we'll need to handle choices (when we want to parse either one thing or another one) and sequences (when we want to parse one thing and then another one).
 ---

-In our previous post we created a small Scala parser capable only of parsing empty Json arrays with possible whitespace.
+In [our previous post](/2022-11-11-writing-a-parser-combinator-library-1.html) we created a small Scala parser capable only of parsing empty Json arrays with possible whitespace.
 While doing so we designed a parser to be a function that takes an input and an index within that input and returns some result of a given type `A` or fails with a `ParseError`:

 ```scala
 type Parser[A] = (String, Int) => Either[ParseError, A]